 Get the client to slow down.
-Too often when people feel that things are spiraling out of control they make hasty decisions that can come back to haunt them.
+Too often when people feel that things are spiralling out of control they make hasty decisions that can come back to haunt them.
 By slowing down, the individual can consider the implications of the decisions they wish to make.
 The client can perhaps allow themselves an extra day to make a decision that they would be tempted to make instantaneously.
 Make them realise how a decision made now could affect where they are 5 years from now.

 • Stage Four

 Encourage the client to seek help.
 The more people they can talk to the less of a burden their issues become.
 The can dilute their problems by sharing them with a few close friends or family members.
 A problem aired is a problem shared.
 If they internalise their problems then they can seem far worse and can become burdensome to both psychological and physical health.

 • Stage Five

 Get the client to focus on the long-term.
 Help the client to acknowledge that everything passes.
 What seems difficult now can be resolved in the future.
 Also, not all things are bad at any one time within an individual’s life, so encourage the client to consider the positive aspects of their life too.
 By concentrating on positive aspects, the client will realise that they have achieved a lot of success and should help them to realise that they can also achieve levels of success in those areas of their lives that are currently presenting problems.
 The client should also be encouraged to incorporate exercise and relaxation into their lives to help them to focus.

 AN EXAMPLE FROM THE CONTENT OF THE COURSE -